hakankoklu/50booksAyear/2020/invisible_women.md

 ##### by Caroline Criado-Perez

 * The whole book is filled with crazy stuff.
 Every man should read it.
+Women already know it by experience.